gavinlyonsrepo/sensors_PICO/extra/doc/lm75/README.md

 **Files**

-The main.cpp contains tests showing library functions There is also the library files(LM75A.cpp and LM75A.hpp),
+The main.cpp file contains tests showing library functions There is also the library files(LM75A.cpp and LM75A.hpp),

 **Output**

 Data is outputted to the PC.
-Switch between the two routines modes by changing define statement in main.cpp Can also be toggled between Celsius and Fahrenheit.
+Switch between the two routines modes by changing define statement in main.cpp file.
+Can also be toggled between Celsius and Fahrenheit.

 1. Basic Usage